upup1904/ulysses_splits/cyclops/UPUP_83.md

 [Egoist 322-323](https://archive.org/stream/ulysses00joyc_1?ref=ol#page/322/mode/2up) Gabler 12.1588-1630

-vocabulary: swaddler: any kind of Protestant.
-Amusing history at [Green's Online](https://greensdictofslang.com/entry/7pwr7ka)
-palfrey: a saddle-horse, esp a lady's horse, per Skeat Collector General -- Tax office, apparantly still in use in Ireland

 Sure enough the castle car drove up with Martin on it and Jack Power with him and a fellow named Crofter or Crofton, pensioner out of the